trimble-oss/tc-samples/Desktop/ClientDemo/readme.md

 ClientDemo is a demonstration how to use a Trimble.Connect.Client component to access Trimble Connect services.

-Console application demosntrates following steps:
+Console application demonstrates following steps:

 1. Sign-in using web form.
 2. List all projects